-In Green Bay Outsiders, the primary landscape will be Green Bay, including one scene where Carl Daniels actually goes out one morning for a morning of fishing.
+In Green Bay Outsiders, the primary landscape is Green Bay, Wisconsin.
 In Wichita Snake, the setting will be historical Wichita, Kansas and, in Rynning, we’ll return to the same Southwestern border as Billy Maddox Takes His Shot, though this time the storyline will involve early attempts at border security and the protests of Mexican copper miners.
 The Rynning of the novel’s title refers to Thomas Rynning, an actual historical character who was a legendary Arizona Ranger and former Rough Rider under Teddy Roosevelt.

 Although the book series would seem to indicate a primary focus on men, women play an incredibly significant role in my stories.
 Billy’s wife, Jessica, makes an appearance on page one–setting expectations that Billy struggles to live up to, and threatening the end of the marriage.
 In Green Bay Outsiders, Carl is torn between his dream of leaving home and settling down with his girlfriend, Amelia.
 It’s not a coincidence the cover includes a couple sitting in the shadows of the setting sun.
 A lot is on their minds and a big decision needs to be made.
 And, finally, in “Billy and Darla”, the story focuses on an evening at a Motel 6 off South Freeway in Tucson, and a twisted romance between Billy Maddox and his long-time, dysfunctional girlfriend, Darla Littlefield.
 Darla shows up for a brief scene in Billy Maddox Takes His Shot.